5 steps to improve air quality in Elmbridge

 To help to reduce the harmful effects from smoke follow this guide on open fires and wood-burning stoves.

 Key air quality measurements are taken in Elmbridge.
-The average monthly level of nitrogen dioxide (emitted from vehicle exhausts) is measured by a number of diffusion tubes situated across the borough.
+The average monthly level of nitrogen dioxide (mainly emitted from vehicle exhausts) is measured by a number of passive diffusion tubes situated across the borough.
 These are mostly located within the borough's five Air Quality Management Areas (AQMAs).
 For details on the AQMAs see the latest Annual Status Report (ASR) below.